The surprising city wildlife across the USA

 Bats in Austin, Texas

-If you’re in the city from late March to October then 20 minutes before sunset head to the Ann W. Richards Congress Avenue Bridge.
-It’s estimated that 1.5 million Mexican free-tailed bats emerge at dusk, having spent the day hiding on the underside of the bridge.
-The colony usually fly towards Lady Bird Lake, so standing on the east-side walkway will offer the best views.
+If you’re in the city from late March to October then 20 minutes before sunset head to the Ann W Richards Congress Avenue Bridge.
+It’s estimated that up to 1.5 million Mexican free-tailed bats emerge at dusk, having spent the day hiding on the underside of the bridge.
+The colony usually flies towards Lady Bird Lake, so standing on the east-side walkway will offer the best views.

 American toads in Philadelphia, Pennsylvania

-Home to Bartram’s Garden, the oldest botanic garden in the US and also the Schuylkill Center for environmental education, Philadelphia has a proud record of honouring and preserving local wildlife.
+Home to Bartram’s Garden, the oldest botanic garden in the US and also the Schuylkill Center for Environmental Education, Philadelphia has a proud record of honouring and preserving local wildlife.
 Expect to see everything from tiny brown snakes behind flowerpots in gardens to red-back salamanders in the woods.
 On some evenings in spring an army of toads can be seen heading from the Schuylkill Center’s forest to the Upper Roxborough Reservoir Preserve.
-Usually during March it's possible to volunteer to help protect the toads – check out the Toad Detour Facebook page for more details.

 Matthew Orselli/Jon Bilous/Shutterstock